iluvjava/Maths/Notebook 2.0 obsidian/MATH 000 Math Essential/Probability, Stats, Combinatorics, Information Theory/Covariance.md

 {\sqrt{\text{Var}\left[X\right]\text{Var}\left[Y\right]}},
 $$

-immediately observe that using property 2., the Pearson correlation coefficient of the variables with itself is the always 1.
+immediately observe that using property 2., the Pearson correlation coefficient for the variables with itself is the always 1.

-**Example 1:**
+**Example 1 | Co-Variance of Linear Composite**

 > Given $Y = aX +b$, find $\text{Cov}\left(X,Y\right)$